Harsha2k3/predictive_maintenance_ML_Project/README.md

 # Predictive Maintenance Project

 ## Overview
 Predictive maintenance is a technique that uses data analysis tools and techniques to detect anomalies in operations and possible defects in equipment and processes so they can be fixed before they result in failure.
-This project demonstrates how to implement a predictive maintenance solution using a combination of machine learning, explainable AI, and web technologies.
+This project demonstrates how to implement a predictive maintenance solution using a combination of machine learning and explainable AI.

 ## Dataset
 https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification